Daring Escape from Auschwitz: Courage, Ingenuity, and the Desire for Freedom

 Stanisław (Staszek) Jaster, Józef (Józek) Lempart, Kazimierz (Kazek) Piechowski, Eugeniusz (Gienek) Bendera

-Auschwitz Camp
+Auschwitz camp

-A Hollywood-Style Escape
+A Movie-Worthy Escape

 Kazimierz (Kazek) Piechowski